 Make sure to pay special attention to soft surfaces and places your dog frequents.
-This will help make sure there are no extra mites crawling around in your house, getting ready to re-infect your puppy right after their treatment ends.
+This will help make sure there are no live mites crawling around in your house, getting ready to re-infect your puppy right after their treatment ends.

 Can Ear Mites Be Prevented?